-NOTES TO THE FINANCIAL STATEMENTS
+NOTES TO THE FINANCIAL STATEMENTS For the year ended 31 March 2024

-I. CORPORATE INFORMATION
+1. CORPORATE INFORMATION

-Annington Limited ('the Company') is a company incorporated in the United Kingdom under the Companies
+Annington Limited ('the Company') is a company incorporated in the United Kingdom under the Companies Act 2006.

 The Company is a private company limited by shares and is registered in England and Wales.
 The address of its registered office is Hays Lane House, 1 Hays Lane, London, United Kingdom, SE1 2HB.
 Information on the Group's ultimate parent is presented in Note 33.